thapelomaloka/Data-Project/README.md

-# Data Analysis Project Using Python andits related Libraries
+# Data Analysis Project Using Python and its related Libraries